Build More Meaningful Relationships

 - A missed birthday you didn’t send a message for (even if you normally don’t).

-Freebie #5 – Positive Alacrity
+Outreach Email Freebie #5 – Positive Alacrity

 The rule here is when you think something positive that you genuinely believe, voice it.

-Within the 5 Freebies this means sending a quick and unexpected message to someone highlighting something positive you genuinely appreciate.
 You’re not thanking them for anything.
 This should be more personal things about them that you happen to notice.

-Sample Positive Alacrity
+A Sample of Positive Alacrity in Action

 “Hey Ray,

-I was reading a recent blog post that you wrote (yours is one of the few blogs I consistently read) and I realized this is because you have a knack for taking complex ideas and simplifying them to the point where I can implement them.
-I’ve never met someone who has the ability teach in this way so effectively.
-I just wanted to say I really, really appreciate that.”
+I was reading a recent blog post that you wrote (yours is one of the few blogs I consistently read), and I realized this is because you have a knack for taking complex ideas and simplifying them to the point where I can implement them.

 Exercise